Nonprofit Partnerships Summer Associate

 Complete applications will be accepted until Friday, February 15, 2019, at midnight.
 Once we receive your email and resume, we’ll send you a short practical exercise, which we’ll anonymize and then evaluate in a blind review.
 Candidates with strong responses to the practical exercise will go through interview rounds (up to two) with different members of our team who interact closely with this position.
 Based on the application and interviews, one person will be selected for the position and will be notified by a target date of Friday, March 22, 2019.

 Democracy Works is committed to diversity and inclusion in everything we do and aspires to have a team that's representative of the voters we serve.
 When hiring, we practice proactive outreach to top talent that’s underrepresented in our sector (including Latino, Black, AAPI, and Indigenous candidates).
 We conduct an anonymized skills evaluation, to reduce implicit bias and resume-dependency in our process.
-We're a woman- and gay-founded startup, and promote an inclusive culture that stands against racism, sexism, homophobia, and ableism (to name a few).
+We're a woman- and gay-founded nonprofit, and promote an inclusive culture that stands against racism, sexism, homophobia, and ableism (to name a few).
 To be explicit, we strongly encourage applicants of all races, ethnicities, political party associations, religions (or lack thereof), national origins, sexual orientations, genders, sexes, ages, abilities, and branches of military service.

 Feel free to contact firstname.lastname@example.org if you have any questions about our commitment to inclusion or about general hiring practices, or if you need an accommodation for a medical condition during the hiring process.
 Democracy Works posts all current career opportunities at democracy.works/careers.